 Pull the thread until the stitch is hidden in the crease between the fabric folds.

 Continue doing that until you come to the end of the opening, pulling the thread every couple of stitches.

-In the image below you can see how the thread is supposed to go into the fabric folds (before you tighten it)
+The image below shows how the thread is supposed to go into the fabric folds (before you tighten it).

-As you can see even if I used the white thread for the green pillow the stitch I made is completely invisible and the white thread disappeared inside the fabric folds.
+As you can see, even though I used white thread for the green pillow, the stitch I made is completely invisible.
+I made a disappearing stitch with white thread inside the fabric folds.

 I hope you learned how to sew an invisible stitch correctly.

 But wait, there is more info on making invisible stitching.